| Research HKUST was able to make additional contributions to the sum of human

 the solid impact we are making across our chosen fields of research

+and scholarship.
 HKUST is active at all levels of research — basic, applied, research

 and development.
 Along with our success in the RGC's Competitive